-Colbert Takes on the Kremlin–and Russians Love It

-Moscow is still reeling from Late Night’s “Russia Week”–but Colbert also made some discoveries in “the pee pee room” that didn’t make it to air.
+The Untold Tale of Colbert’s Hunt for Trump ‘Pee Tape’

-MOSCOW—One thing late-night TV host Stephen Colbert will surely remember from his trip to St. Petersburg and Moscow for his “Russia Week” special reports—which aired on Late Night last week: The Kremlin’s efforts to control information and people are no joke.
+MOSCOW—One thing late-night TV host Stephen Colbert will surely remember from his trip to St. Petersburg and Moscow for his “Russia Week” special reports—which aired on The Late Show last week: The Kremlin’s efforts to control information and people are no joke.

 But what the Russian people were reminded of by Colbert is how much they like the Americans, even if they are disappointed, angry, or appalled by U.S. President Donald Trump (who was the prime target of Colbert’s comedy in the shadow of the Kremlin) and shocked by the U.S. Congress.